Your Medicare Benefits…Key Nuts and Bolts To Know

 25 years ago, there was no Medicare Part C or Part D for that matter.
 Your Medicare benefits would not have included Part C or D. Part D has been a blessing and would have been great for most of my clients 20+ years ago.
 I remember prescription drugs for Rheumatoid Arthritis running $500 a month 20-25 yrs ago!!
 All I could offer seniors was a discount drug card if they did not have an expensive Plan I or J Medigap policy (no longer available).
 In those days, discount drug cards were shaky performers at best and did little to really help.
 Thankfully, modern discount drug cards have really outperformed those old cards which were not popular with the majority of pharmacies.
 Excellent prescription discounts from GlicRx, for example are helping those seniors who do not have Part D or have a high deductible on their Part D drug plan.

-Part C, Medicare Advantage is really for two kinds of people.
-The first would be the wealthy.
-Someone with a very high fixed income and/or substantial financial resources in reserve.
-More specifically an individual who could handle paying up to $6700 a year for cancer treatment or the like (example).
-The other group of people who may be best served by Medicare Advantage would be a lower income household that simply cannot afford to pay for Original Medicare (Part A, B, D) and a good Medicare Supplement.
+Part C, Medicare Advantage is really best for those who may have less finacial resources and simply cannot afford to pay for Original Medicare and a good Medicare Supplement policy.
 This is the ideal combo as it picks up the remaining costs and allows you to go to any Medicare provider without restriction or referrals.

 If you elect Original Medicare, be aware that if you do not purchase a Medigap policy, you WILL be exposed to unlimited costs.
 Medicare will not pay beyond 80% of a hospitalization or cancer treatment.
 There is no annual maximum out of pocket like a Medicare Advantage plan will include.